Table of Contents

 When you start out with a CBD oil routine, make sure that you start out as slow as possible.
 You can’t really determine what dosage you will want to take on a daily basis until you have started taking the product.
 This will provide you with more information on how it makes you feel, how long the benefits last, what side effects are present for you and what time of day is best for you to take the product.
 Give yourself a few days (or even weeks) before you decide to up your dosage.

 Until the product builds up in your system, you won’t know if that dose is enough.
 Taking one dose of CBD oil might be beneficial, but you won’t see the full potential of CBD until you get started with a regiment moving forward.

 When you take a dose, your body’s endocannabinoid system is triggered.
-This system in the body controls a variety of functions such as your appetite, quality of sleep, metabolism and immune system.
 When you use a supplement such as CBD oil, you are supporting this system in the body.
 The goal is to help re-balance the body and all of its systems moving forward.